-But pigeons, octopuses, goats, special operatives seemingly built out of Duplo: they're all (sort of) living, breathing things – not so far removed, really, from your standard gaming protagonist, Swole Bro-Dude with a Big Gun.
+But pigeons, octopuses, goats, special operatives seemingly built out of Duplo blocks: They're all (sort of) living, breathing things—not so far removed, really, from your standard gaming protagonist, Swole Bro-Dude with a Big Gun.
 But then there's I Am Bread, the new game from London's Bossa Studios.

-I Am Bread is a brave new step into fresh madness for Bossa, though, a game where you control – SPOILER – bread; a single slice of delicious, nutritious bread.
+I Am Bread is a brave new step into fresh madness for Bossa, though, a game where you control—SPOILER—a single slice of delicious, nutritious bread.
 Your mission: to get toasted.
-However, since bread isn't known for its kinetic properties, getting from A (lovely soft loaf) to B (essential heat source) isn't going to be easy – and Bossa are making sure that the game's controls reflect bread's inherent The Stuff Has No Legs quality.
+However, since bread isn't known for its kinetic properties, getting from A (lovely soft loaf) to B (essential heat source) isn't going to be easy—and Bossa makes sure that the game's controls reflect bread's inherent the Stuff Has No Legs quality.
 This won't be a walk in the park to play; more a wild stumble across a bathroom.

 I Am Bread was born during an internal 48-hour games jam and, somehow, survived being tossed aside as something that would never sensibly work.
 Today, it's arrived on Steam Early Access, and further developments can be monitored on Facebook.

-Take a look at the game in action, ahead of an exchange with Henrique Olifiers, Bossa co-founder and producer of I Am Bread.
+Take a look at the game in action, and if that doesn't answer all your questions about the game, read on for my exchange with Henrique Olifiers, Bossa co-founder and producer of I Am Bread.

-Henrique Olifiers: We seem to be getting good at "mental".
-Trust me, we've got much weirder stuff than that in our game jams, and Surgeon Simulator – our previous game – isn't exactly normal, either.
-Surely you haven't heard of many titles where a wannabe doctor performs a brain transplant inside a speeding ambulance hitting potholes while getting stabbed by anaesthetic syringes?
+Henrique Olifiers: We seem to be getting good at "mental."
+Trust me, we've got much weirder stuff than that in our game jams, and Surgeon Simulator—our previous game—isn't exactly normal, either.
+Surely you haven't heard of many titles where a wannabe doctor performs a brain transplant inside a speeding ambulance hitting potholes while getting stabbed by anesthetic syringes?

 This one slice's objective is to be toasted, right?

-And you know, loaves of bread don't own flats.
+And you know, loaves of bread don't own homes.
 There's someone else there who comes back at the end of the day and finds the place trashed, with a slice of toast waiting for him.
 This is pretty distressing, and will slowly eat away at the guy's sanity.
-Things won't get better when he disposes of the loaf – he's basically setting our rampant slice free to roam in the wild.
-One can imagine the chaos it would cause at a gas station, while trying to start a fire to become toast.
+Things won't get better when he disposes of the loaf—he's basically setting our rampant slice free to roam in the wild.
+One can imagine the chaos it would cause at a gas station while trying to start a fire to become toast.
 Don't forget the impact on the guy, who has to live with the knowledge that he set the baked threat free.

 The controls present their own challenges, too.
-Was it a necessity to make a slice of bread difficult to manoeuvre, on account of these things generally being pretty immobile?
+Was it a necessity to make a slice of bread difficult to maneuver, on account of these things generally being pretty immobile?

 I know, right?
-Why is it that games became a medium with such a small amount of humour?
-Films, TV, books, newspapers and cartoons – they all have a much higher ratio of humour in them than games.
+Why is it that games became a medium with such a small amount of humor?
+Films, TV, books, newspapers, and cartoons, they all have a much higher ratio of humor in them than games.
 And even when we get a bit done, it's usually very self-referential.
 That's not right.
 It's probably some sort of conspiracy, surely.
 They must be kidnapping comedy game designers and brainwashing them into bankers or something.